imamwahyudime/Basic-Image-Filter/README.md

-# Simple Image Filter Web Application
+# Basic Image Filter Web Application

-This repository contains a simple web application that allows users to upload an image and apply grayscale or sepia filters using JavaScript and the HTML5 Canvas API.
+This repository contains a basic web application that allows users to upload an image and apply grayscale or sepia filters using JavaScript and the HTML5 Canvas API.

 # Features: